 Patek Philippe Nautilus

 Patek Philippe has always been a watch brand for the lucky few as they are the creator of the most exclusive timepieces in the world.
 They made mechanical masterpieces to fit the exquisite gentleman or elegant lady, mainly out of precious metal.
 But after the success of the Royal Oak from Audemars Piguet, designed by the famous Gerald Genta, Patek had to go overboard and create a steel sports watch of their own.
-The Nautilus, named after a Submariner, first saw light in 1976 and it was being advertised as a watch that worked equally well with a wet suit as with a dinner suit.
-Being the most expensive steel sports watch when it was launched, it was interesting to see how it would pan out.
+The Nautilus, named after a Submariner, first saw light in 1976 and it was advertised as a watch that worked equally well with a wet suit as with a dinner suit.
+Being the most expensive steel sports watch when it was launched, it was interesting to see how it would work out.
 Another great success was added to Mr. Genta and Patek Philippe’s history.
-Eversince they made a whole bunch of variations in different materials, dial colour and layouts.
-All having in common that the shape of the case looks like a porthole with protruding ‘ears’ on each side of the case and with an eight-sided, curved bezel.
+Eversince they made a whole bunch of variations in different materials, dial colours and layouts.
+All having in common that the shape of the case looks like a porthole with protruding ears on each side of the case and with an octagonal, curved bezel.
 Another cool feature can be found on the dial as all of them are strongly characterized by horizontal embossed bars.